 Posted By Discover Durham Staff

 We get it — large crowds — probably not your thing.
-You're living your best life when you're getting recharged with a little R&R, spending some reflective time with small groups, or getting holed up somewhere peaceful and warm with your favorite snacks and activities.
+You're living your best life when you're getting recharged with a little R&R, spending some reflective time with small groups, or settling in somewhere peaceful and warm with your favorite snacks and activities.
 We hear you.
-Durham is undoubtedly full of life, but also offers welcome respite to the overstimulated.
+Durham is undoubtedly full of life, but also offers a break to the overstimulated.
 This post is for you.

 noun | in·tro·vert | \ˈin-trə-ˌvərt

 1. one whose personality is characterized by introversion, especially : a reserved or shy person who enjoys spending time alone

 This time of year is actually perfect for you, right?
 There are countless opportunities for you to take your own self-guided tour through Durham’s celebrated restaurant, craft brewery, and distillery scene... or bundle up and spend time outdoors exploring beautiful gardens and hiking along the Eno River.
 Intellectuals will love various lecture series at Duke and North Carolina Central University, while those with a bit of wanderlust can explore both public art and museum collections.